abuiles/ember-watson/README.md

 #### `ember watson:upgrade-qunit-tests`

-This command will transverse your tests directory fixing your QUnit test to use the 2.0 compatible output (see [ember-cli#3197](https://github.com/ember-cli/ember-cli/pull/3197)).
+This command will traverse your tests directory fixing your QUnit test to use the 2.0 compatible output (see [ember-cli#3197](https://github.com/ember-cli/ember-cli/pull/3197)).